hakanostrom/winston-cloudant/README.md

 ### logstash
 True or false indicating logs to be writen in logstash format.
 Default is _false_.

+## Result

+In your Cloudant instance a new database will be created with the specified name containing a new document for each log.
+The timestamp will be in the root level of the document and thus aid in sorting.
+The child node _params_ will vary in formatting depending on the _logstash_ flag but always contain the log itself along with some metadata.

 # Author

 Written by [Håkan Öström](http://www.hakanostrom.se)